 Lightweight, air-powered nailers are currently the most common models for driving finishing nails because they’re cheap, they work well, and they’re familiar.
 And while you won’t regret buying an air nailer for finishing, there’s a question you need to think about.
 Do you really want to deal with the hassle of a compressor and hose when the biggest reason for tolerating them doesn’t really apply?

-Framing and roofing are about speed, and in this game you’ve got to have a reservoir of quick-access power stored nearby in the form of a tank full of compressed air.
+Framing and roofing are about speed, and in that game you’ve got to have a reservoir of quick-access power stored nearby in the form of a tank full of compressed air.
 This allows rapid firing in exchange for the hassles of a hose.
-But finishing is different.
+But finishing and trim carpentry is different.
 It’s at least a little slower than rough work, and that means the slightly slower, self-powered nailers start to make more sense.